 Before we get too far ahead of ourselves, though, let’s go over what cross-selling actually is.

-A quick Google search informs me that cross-selling is to “sell (a different product or service) to an existing customer.”
+Cross-selling at it's most basic level is to “sell (a different product or service) to an existing customer.”

 But strategic cross-selling is so much more than simply trying to get a customer to purchase other items from your store during a given transaction.